vvoelz/covid-FAH-CPU/FEP/README.md

 ## Directory contents

-Here are some examples of FEP simulations being readied for production on FAH:
+Here are some old examples of FEP simulations being readied for production on FAH:

 ```
 100_ligands                  -- the 100 test ligands from Tim Dudgeon, prepared OpenMM --> gmx 5.0.4 by Matt